Tax Letters: Important 2014 Tax Reporting DeadlinesDate: January, 2015

 Only a certain group of employers may escape remitting this notional GST/HST.

-(c) a registered employer corporation, other than a financial institution, where the automobile owned by them is not used primarily (more than 50%) in commercial activities; and
+- a registered employer corporation, other than a financial institution, where the automobile owned by them is used non-primarily (50% or less) in commercial activities; and

 Large businesses may be subject to special rates when determining the amount of notional HST included in the automobile operating expense benefits in Ontario.

 If an employee is paid an allowance that is not reasonable (please see below), the entire allowance must be included in the employee’s income and reported on his/her T4.

 An allowance is considered unreasonable if:

 - It is not kilometre-based or cannot be converted into a kilometre-based allowance (as discussed below); and

 - The employee received a reimbursement for any direct automobile costs (excluding business-related parking and some other limited expenses).
 CRA considers the payment of even one gas bill sufficient to preclude the receipt of a tax-free allowance.
 Therefore, if, inadvertently, a reimbursement was made, and you wish the allowance to be tax-free, the employee should pay the money back to the employer and thus negate the reimbursement.

 Kilometre-based allowances paid by an employer are only deductible by the employer to the extent of CRA’s prescribed per-kilometre amounts for the year.
 The per-kilometre reimbursement rates, which CRA allows as a deduction are 54 cents/km for the first 5,000 kilometres and 48 cents/km thereafter.
 It is arguable that a reasonable kilometre- based allowance may exceed the above rates per-kilometre.
 Such a reasonable allowance is not taxable to employees, notwithstanding a limitation on deductibility to the employer.